L.M. Marlowe | The Institutional Reformation™

 The Electronic Monitoring Tax

-Electronic ankle monitors cost approximately $3-5 per day to operate.
+Electronic ankle monitors cost about $3-5 per day to operate.

 Defendants and their families pay $5-35 per day for monitoring.